 The Orwell Youth Prize

 The Orwell Youth Prize is much more than just a prize.
-We take leading writers and journalists into schools and universities to work with young writers like you.
-And we have of inspiration on this website – tips on how to write from leading authors, as well as lots of Orwell’s own work.
+We take leading authors, journalists, poets and reporters into schools and universities to work with young writers like you.
+And we have of inspiration on this website – tips on how to write from leading authors, as well as lots of George Orwell’s own work.

 If you are aged 14 – 18, you can The Orwell Youth Prize.
 We will provide you with feedback on a draft of your work, before you submit the final entry.
 Everyone who enters a draft and a final entry for the prize this year will receive a ‘bronze’ Orwell Youth Award, and all longlisted entrants are invited to the Celebration Day.